flyte/confp/README.md

 confp
 =====

-A configuration management tool, very similar to https://github.com/kelseyhightower/confd using Python and the Jinja2 templating language.
+A configuration management tool, similar to [confd](https://github.com/kelseyhightower/confd) using Python and the Jinja2 templating language.

 Configuration files are created as Jinja2 templates, pulling values from one or more backends, and can be run continuously as a daemon or as a single-execution application.

 Installation
 ------------